MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

 - Fixed an issue that prevented GBM from properly reloading the main window after the database file is updated by another application, such as Dropbox.
+- The remote database backup created when GBM is launched will now include the name of the PC in the file name.
+	- The remote database is "gbm.s3db" in your backup folder.
+	- This change makes the launch backup(s) more useful when using GBM on multiple PCs.
+	- This change also prevents conflict issues with cloud services, as multiple PCs could be overwriting the same backup file with varying versions.

 Windows:

 - Added a toggle to control deleting files to the Recycling Bin.